 Have charge and custody of, and be responsible for, all funds and receipts, and securities, of the Corporation, and deposit all such funds and receipts in the name of the Corporation in such banks, trust companies or other depositaries as shall be selected by the Board of Directors.

-Issue duplicate receipts for all charges collected for water service furnished members, and deliver one copy to the Secretary and the other to the Operations Manager.
+Issue duplicate receipts for all charges collected for water service furnished Members, and deliver one copy to the Secretary and the other to the Operations Manager.

 Draw all checks and drafts on funds of the Corporation for signature of the Corporation's Secretary, and countersignature of the President or other Director authorized by the Board of Directors.